santigr17/ESP8266-01_SoftAP_UDPServer/README.md

 To run this project you will need:
 1. ESP8266-01 WiFi module
 2. Python 3.6.4
 3. Arduino IDE
-4. USB Interfase between ESP8266 and PC

 The libraries used are:
 * Arduino
 1. ESP8266WiFi.h
 2. WiFiUdp.h